tomsWebConsulting/twcsl/Payment Processor Icons/README.md

 ### Hiding Icons

 You will need to decide which icons you do not want to be shown.
-Let's keep the first Afterpay icon as that is the one AP prefers you use and hide the rest.
+Let's keep the first Afterpay icon as that is the one AP prefers we use and hide the rest.

 The first Afterpay icon has an index number of 1.
 Note the index number.
-In the **payment processor icons** code installed in the first step, near the top of the code, you will find the line **#display-order {**.
-From there scan down the lines looking for **// index 1**.
-Under that you will see the line **// display : none;**.
-Remove the double forward slash space from the line.
-In this example since you are only keeping one icon you'd continue down the lines repeating the above process until you get to icon index 46.
+In the **payment processor icons** code installed in the first step, near the top of the code, find the line **#display-order {**.
+From there scan down the lines looking for **// index 1** near the end of a line.
+Under that we see the line **// display : none;**.
+This line, for icon index 1, controls hiding this icon.
+We want to keep the first icon so we do not make a change to this line.
+We do want to hide the rest of the icons.
+Following the same previous scan the lines process for icons 2 through 46, when we find the **// display : none;** line, remove the double forward slash space from the line.

 Let's say you want to keep the first afterpay, American Express, and Apple Pay icons.
 Their icon index numbers are 1, 8, and 20.
 Note these numbers down.